FusionAuth/fusionauth-site/site/_posts/2022-07-15-remix-demo.md

 We've prepared a small package illustrating how to log in and out of a Remix application, as well as requiring authentication for a given component.
 To follow along, clone [this repository](https://github.com/FusionAuth/fusionauth-example-remix) and run `npm install`.

 There's one somewhat unusual feature of this example, which is that we chose file-based rather than cookie-based session storage.
-With file-based storage, only ["only the session ID is stored in the cookie"](https://remix.run/docs/en/v1/api/remix#createfilesessionstorage-node).
+With file-based storage, [only the session ID is stored in the cookie](https://remix.run/docs/en/v1/api/remix#createfilesessionstorage-node).
 A common security principle is to avoid having sensitive data on a client such as a browser or mobile app whenever possible.
 This principle is the reason this example uses file based session storage.

 Additionally, FusionAuth always recommends a corresponding server component for every front-end application.
-For instance our [React demo](https://github.com/FusionAuth/fusionauth-example-react-2.0) has a client written in React that talks to an Express server which talks to the FusionAuth server.
+For instance, our [React demo](https://github.com/FusionAuth/fusionauth-example-react-2.0) has a client written in React that talks to an Express server which talks to the FusionAuth server.
 If you compare Remix to React, one of the biggest differences is that Remix has the server built in, so there's no need to run a separate server process.

 File-based session storage has one drawback that is only relevant at a certain scale: once you need more than one Remix server, you will have to pin each user to a particular server for the duration of that session.
-However most developers are unlikely to encounter that kind of problem -- or by the time you do, you'll have the resources to solve it.
+However, most developers are unlikely to encounter that kind of problem -- or by the time you do, you'll have the resources to solve it.
 For example, you can switch to the [Cloudflare KV session storage](https://remix.run/docs/en/v1/api/remix#createcloudflarekvsessionstorage-cloudflare-workers).

 ## Installing FusionAuth